El contenido no se encuentra disponible en el idioma seleccionado. Estamos trabajando continuamente para agregar más idiomas. Gracias por su apoyo.

 If Event is selected for Alarm Type and Custom event is selected for Event Type, you need to set Alarm Policy.

-If Custom event is selected for Event Type, as long as an event occurs, an alarm will be triggered.
-If there is an event, such as improper ECS running, Cloud Eye triggers an alarm.
-For details, see Alarm Policies.
+If Custom event is selected for Event Type, as long as an event occurs, an alarm will be triggered. for example, an ECS goes down.

 NOTE: